Thermodynamic Cost of Regeneration in a Quantum Stirling Cycle: Regenerative Quantum Stirling Cycle

-In this study, our main claim is as follows.
+However, a fundamental challenge arises: determining the energy expended for regeneration without any knowledge of the regenerator's specific material structure or physical properties.
+Fortunately, by focusing on the thermodynamic task the regenerator performs, we can assign the minimum energy cost allowed by nature—the Carnot limit.
+Accordingly, our main claim is as follows.
 Based on the above construction of the cycle and on the open quantum system treatment of weak system-bath interactions, there exists an unavoidable hidden thermodynamic cost that cannot be neglected and should be included in the definition of efficiency.
 In the thermodynamic cycle analysis formulated in terms of the reduced dynamics of the working substance, the regenerator is effectively treated as a heat bath at temperature $T_c$ or $T_h$ during stroke \textbf{(2)} or \textbf{(4)}, respectively.
 In this formulation, it is implicitly implied that the regeneration process requires the heat $|Q_2|$ stored at the lower temperature level $T_c$ to be usable in a practical way at the higher temperature level $T_h$.
 This heat-upgrading process corresponds to pumping heat from a colder side to a hotter one, and by the second law of thermodynamics, it cannot occur without an external work input~\cite{cengel2019}; therefore, regeneration effectively entails an additional work requirement to make $|Q_2|$ usable at the higher temperature level $T_h$.
 In this work, we treat the required work input as a \emph{regeneration cost}, and we denote it by $W_{\mathrm{cost}}$.
-The most conservative estimate for $W_{\mathrm{cost}}$ is obtained from the ideal Carnot heat-pump (refrigerator) limit.
-Because this corresponds to a reversible process (no entropy production), it gives the minimum possible work: $W_{\mathrm{cost}} = |Q_2|\,((T_h - T_c)/T_c)$, where $|Q_2|$ denotes the magnitude of the heat initially delivered to the regenerator by the working substance.